-As the group within SEMA charged with identifying and sharing information and knowledge about the latest developments in automotive technology, the Emerging Trends and Technology Network (ETTN) made education the centerpiece of its week-long activities at the Show.
+As the group within SEMA charged with identifying and sharing information and knowledge about the latest developments in automotive technology, the Emerging Trends & Technology Network (ETTN) made education the centerpiece of its weeklong activities at the SEMA Show.

-Also on Wednesday, attendees had the opportunity to learn how new vehicle technologies, such as ADAS, autonomy, 3D printing processes and other factors, are changing the way cars are designed, manufactured and customized.
+Also on Wednesday, attendees had the opportunity to learn how new vehicle technologies such as advanced driver-assistance systems, autonomy, 3-D printing processes and other factors are changing the way cars are designed, manufactured and customized.
 “Automotive 4.0: New Technologies, New Opportunities” brought together leading tech experts who talked about how SEMA-member companies can compete in today’s rapidly evolving market.

 Talking Trends, Saluting Leaders

 |ETTN Chair Ian Lehn (left) and Chair-elect Rob Simons (right) stand with Ryan Truax, founder of Advanced Fuel Dynamics, who won the 2019 ETTN Techie Award.|

 ETTN wrapped up the week with two activities on Thursday.
 The council-sponsored session, “Advanced Driver Assistance Systems (ADAS) Forum: Next-Gen Safety Performance,” examined new business opportunities for passive ADAS products as well as the challenges member companies encounter as a consequence of ADAS technologies, and it identified resources, practices and tools required to develop solutions.

 The much-anticipated third annual ETTN Vehicle Tech Lunch & Learn offered a welcome respite from the Show.
 Members had a chance to learn about key network initiatives and member resources as well as volunteer opportunities through conversations with council leadership and SEMA staff.
 The casual setting, which included food and beverages, also gave technical, engineering and design pros the opportunity to share knowledge and talk about the latest trends in automotive technology.